tembo-io/website/docusaurus/docs/tembo-cloud/Tembo-CLI/Examples/nextjs.md

 export default prisma;
 ```

 Now you should be all set to start development.
 Additionally you can follow the steps listed [here](https://birdeatsbug.com/blog/simplest-approach-to-work-with-databases-in-next-js-using-prisma) and follow-on from `Setting up the Next.js routes` section.
-This basic app shows how you can create a basic CRUD nextjs application using Tembo CLI
+This basic app shows how you can create a basic CRUD nextjs application using Tembo CLI.